Skip to main content

 }

 The third belongsTo parameter is the relation name, if you pass it, the foreign key name will be determined from it.
-By convention, TinyORM will "snakecase" this relation name and suffix it with a `followed by the name of the parent model's primary key column to generate foreign key, thefuncpredefined identifier is ideal for this.
-The relation name is also used in BelongsTo'sassociateanddisassociate` methods:
+By convention, TinyORM will "snake_case" this relation name and suffix it with a _ followed by the name of the parent model's primary key column to generate foreign key, the __func__ predefined identifier is ideal for this.
+The relation name is also used in BelongsTo's associate and disassociate methods:

 /*!
 Get the user that owns the phone. */